htcondor/htcondor/docs/man-pages/condor_submit.rst

  when_to_transfer_output = < ON_EXIT \| ON_EXIT_OR_EVICT >
     Setting
     **when_to_transfer_output**\ :index:`when_to_transfer_output<single: when_to_transfer_output; submit commands>`
-    equal to *ON_EXIT* will cause HTCondor to transfer the job’s output files back to the submitting machine only when the job completes (exits on its own).
+    equal to *ON_EXIT* will cause HTCondor to transfer the job's output files back to the submitting machine only when the job completes (exits on its own).